Blog

 Unlike fillers or injections, microneedling doesn’t add any foreign substances to your body.
 Instead, it creates a controlled “injury” to the skin’s surface, signaling your body to send healing factors and generate new, healthy tissue.
 This makes it a popular choice for anyone looking for a minimally invasive way to get a more radiant complexion.
 MDPen’s Corrective Microneedling™ system refines this process, offering a safe and effective treatment that can be tailored to your specific skin goals.
 It’s a straightforward method for achieving visible results without the significant downtime associated with more aggressive treatments.

-How Does a Dermal Pen Work?
+How Does a Dermal Pen Actually Work?

 The magic of a dermal pen lies in its precision.
 As the pen glides over your skin, its fine needles create thousands of tiny, invisible micro-channels in the top layer of your skin.
 This controlled process triggers your body’s natural healing response.
 Your skin starts producing more collagen and elastin to repair these micro-channels, resulting in a complexion that looks and feels plumper, smoother, and more youthful.